 - How and when should I apply for it?

 - If funding is not available, how do current students fund themselves?

 - Are there any discounts?

 Newcastle University alumni can get a 20% alumni tuition fee discount to carry out further study at Newcastle University.

 In addition to the resources on these pages, universities sometimes offer scholarships and bursaries for international students.
 Contact the department or institution you are applying to for more information.
 We offer several international scholarships each year.

 The admissions office should also be able to tell you if there are any studentships available.
 Studentships vary between institutions and departments but they may offer a maintenance grant and/or payment of tuition fees.
 Studentships are usually offered for very specific research projects at both PhD and Master's level.
-Studentships here are advertised on the University's vacancies pages.
+Studentships here are advertised on the individual school or institute's pages.

 Ask the admissions office if there are research assistantships available within the department.
 These are salaried positions within the department, with the work being registered for a higher degree, or time allocated to pursue your studies.
 Conditions and salary vary, so find out exactly what your duties will involve.